Albaforce/CTF_WriteUp/DFIR/ghost/README.md

 https://pastebin.com/wAxAYrx1
 End Sub
 ```
-Using the previous password "Can_You_See_My_ghostie_Password?" give us this hex code :
+Using the previous password "Can_You_See_My_ghostie_Password?" give us this hexadecimal code :
 ```
 don't forgot to pray for palastine/sudan/syria :)  here's your flag mate ( or ..
 3 more steps to it, UK, I'm a ghost, u need to break a lot of barriers in order to communicate with me ! ) :